Global Firepower | Military Industrial Complex | Second World War History

 Operationally, the Wildcat was not the perfect answer for these rapidly changing times.
 Its 1930's decade design was brought to the forefront on many -an-occasion.
 The Japanese A6M Zero proved to be a vastly superior in performance and firepower when compared to the Wildcat.
 Despite the early superiority of Zeros, Wildcat pilots gained valuable experience and unparalleled "dive and zoom" tactics that eventually played up the inherent benefits of the Wildcat to offset her shortcomings.
 Better armor protection and self-sealing fuel tanks - two key survival elements that the Zero lacked - meant that the Wildcat could absorb more punishment than her adversary and stay in the fight longer than most.
 The Wildcat proved to offer "just enough" in every combat-related category that the Pacific Theater was "contained" until better aircraft systems could be produced by the Allies.

 Unlike their navy brethren, USMC Wildcats operated almost exclusively from land-bases.
 USMC Captain Joe Foss lead his VMF-121 squad of eight Wildcats to 72 confirmed air kills.
 Foss added 26 of that total himself, accounting for at least five of those in a single day.
-He was eventually awarded the Congressional Medal of Honor for his exploits.
+He was eventually awarded the Medal of Honor for his exploits.

 The F4F Wildcat remained the top carrier-born fighter for the US Navy until the arrival of the Grumman F6F Hellcat in 1943.
 The British dropped the "Martlet" name and accepted the American "Wildcat" designation beginning January 1944.
 Despite the system being replaced in the American inventory in the latter years of the war, the British Fleet Air Arm Wildcats fought on through to the end of the conflict, netting four more Messerschmitt Bf 109 fighters over Norway March of 1945 - making these German fighters the FAA last air kills of the war.